-Situm uses WiFi and BLE to pinpoint the user’s location inside buildings.
+Situm can use both WiFi, BLE and other sources of location such as Apple Indoor Location to pinpoint the user’s location inside buildings.
 In this section, we will explain the most important factors that you may take into account regarding your WiFi & BLE infrastructure.

 WiFi infrastructure #